 To find out the latest and greatest, contact Youth Minister Madi at [email protected].

 Weekly Sunday Gatherings

-During the school year, youth in grades 8 through 12 are invited to meet with youth minister every Sunday after the 10 am service (around 11:15 a.m.) in the youth loft.
+During the school year, youth in grades 8 through 12 are invited to meet with the youth minister every Sunday after the 10:00 a.m. service (around 11:15 a.m.) in the youth loft.
 Each week features discussion topics that connect the Christian faith to current events, pop culture, and issues facing today’s youth.
-Youth in grades 6 and 7 meet in the Children’s Library for The Gathering, a to participate in activities and topics geared towards younger teens and tweens.
+Youth in grades 6 and 7 meet in the Children’s Library for The Gathering, to participate in activities and topics geared towards younger teens and tweens.

-Each month also features an activity such as a service project (random acts of kindness, serving the homeless with Grate Patrol, assembling Comfort Cases for foster youth) or a fellowship event (autumn bonfire, bowling, and laser tag are favorites).
-The Christ Church Youth Council, made up of five youth who meet with the youth minister, helps plan these events and activities.
+Each month also features an activity such as a service project (random acts of kindness, serving the homeless with Grate Patrol, assembling Comfort Cases for foster youth) or a fellowship event (autumn bonfire, bowling, and laser tag are some of the favorites).
+The Christ Church Youth Council, made up of five teens who meet regularly with the youth minister, helps to plan these events and activities.

 Annual Mission Trip

 The youth group year culminates in a week-long summer mission trip.
-This event gives youth an opportunity to love our neighbors, practice being Christ’s light in the world, and have fun getting to know each other.
-Recent trips include Rutland, Vermont; Pine Ridge Reservation, South Dakota; Queens, New York; West Virginia; and Wilmington, North Carolina in 2019 where participants repaied homes damaged by Hurricane Florence.
+This event gives youth an opportunity to love their neighbors, practice being Christ’s light in the world, and have fun getting to know each other.
+Recent trips include Rutland, Vermont; Pine Ridge Reservation, South Dakota; Queens, New York; West Virginia; and Wilmington, North Carolina in 2019 where participants repaired homes damaged by Hurricane Florence.